 - hospitality companies.

-- The travel accelerator cannot be a good choice for
+- Travel Accelerator cannot be a good choice for:

 - travel aggregators, especially if they are not directly linked to service providers’ data, and the raw availability data is not accessible.